Open-MSS/Open-MSS.github.io/docs/develop/Getting-Started.md

 -   What's the process for submitting your first bug fix?

-    We like to have a fork of the project, creating a branch based on the develop/stable branch, claiming an issue, working on that issue, talking about that, sending a pull request
+    We like to have a fork of the project, creating a branch based on the develop/stable branch, claiming an issue, working on that issue, talking about that, sending a pull request.

 -   Where should students look to find easy issues to try out?